ssidhu1994/Active-Directory-Home-Lab/README.md

 7. <b>Configure NAT and Routing for internet access</b>
 8. <b>Set up DHCP to assign IP addresses to Windows 10 machine</b>
 9. <b>Create another virtual machine which will host Windows 10, Create local user and connect to private network</b>
-10. <b>Bonus: Run PowerShell script to create 1,000 users in Active Directory</b>
+10. <b>Bonus: Run PowerShell script to create 1,000 users in Active Directory and how to create users without script</b>

 <h2>Languages and Utilities Used</h2>